GigglesnoutWoofle/Swordk.json/README.md

 1. Download the `Swordk.json` file from this repository.
 2. Import the JSON file into your preferred typing platform that supports custom layouts.

+## Notes On Other Files

-3. A .TFL file is included in the JSON repository if you would rather begin typing right away with TypeFu!
+- A .TFL file is included in the JSON repository if you would rather begin typing right away with TypeFu!
-4. If you don't want to set anything up, simply download TFL and import it under TypeFu's Keyboard settings, no JSON required.
+- If you don't want to set anything up, simply download TFL and import it under TypeFu's Keyboard settings, no JSON required.
-5. A klc file is included in the JSON repository for advanced users, a .png file is included that shows lowercase and shift states.
+- A klc file is included in the JSON repository for advanced users, a .png file is included that shows lowercase and shift states.
+- Included Kle Json
+- Included XML
+- Included XML CLDR LDML
+- Included HTML

 ## Usage